ropensci-archive/tidytags/paper.md

 # Example

+< Wondering if this and the previous section could be combined - describe the functionality and then show the code to carry it out? >

 Here's an examples of steps X-Y together:
 ```{r}

 ```

 For more a more extensive walkthrough of ``tidytags`` functionality, visit the [Using tidytags with a conference hashtag](https://bretsw.github.io/tidytags/articles/tidytags-with-conf-hashtags.html) vignette webpage.

+< Maybe not necessary here >

 # Acknowledgements